roymanish/InterviewQuestionPatterns/SystemDesign.md

     <a id="replication-types"></a>
   - ### Types of Replication ###
     ````
-        - Synchronous Replication : Primary node will wait to return the response till all secondary nodes have received the data.
+    - Synchronous Replication: Primary node will wait to return the response till all secondary nodes have received the data.
     So all nodes are always updated.
-This will cause h            high latency and low fault tolerance.
+This will cause high latency and low fault tolerance.
     As even one node is slow or fails during request execution it will impact the SLA of whole request.
-        - Asynchronous Replication : Primary node can return the response one the changes is applied locally and propagate the change to secondary node in async.
+    - Asynchronous Replication : Primary node can return the response one the changes is applied locally and propagate the
+    change to secondary node in async.
 This will have low latency and better fault tolerance.
-This can cause data consistency issues as all the nodes may not get updated in time or at all.
+This can cause data consistency
+    issues as all the nodes may not get updated in time or at all.
     ````
     <a id="replication-strategies"></a>
   - ### Replication Stategies ###